You can insert components into a web report via the Components panel on the left of the Web Report Studio window.

 above the category or series box, then define the order and condition in the Category/Series Options dialog.

+of Integer, Date or Time type as the motion field.
+When the element is of the Date data type, you can define some special function for it by clicking the Special Function button.
 When a motion chart is created, you can use the motion control section to make the chart move.
 Click the play button and the chart will show its dynamic trend based on the value change of the motion field which is bound in the motion bar.
 To stop it, click the button again.
 You can also control its moving speed by dragging the slider between Slow and Fast on the speed control.
 For a bubble chart, you can control whether the chart will be moving in bubble or line trail.

 See also: